SABAA TEAM SUPER FINAL 2019 RULES

 - For the second tournament day, a teams day 1 results will determine its starting position for day 2.

-- All teams / boats must be launched 30 minutes before the start of each day, after which the slipway will be closed until the last boat of the last team has departed.
+- All teams / boats must be launched 30 minutes before the start of the first flight of each tournament day, after which the slipway will be closed until the last boat of the last flight has departed.

 RULE 7: SCORING AND ELIGIBLE FISH